Identification-robust inference for the LATE with high-dimensional covariates: Empirical Illustrations

 Table \ref{tab:empirical_results} summarizes the results.
-To emphasize the efficiency of the proposed method within the high-dimensional framework, we report the confidence intervals for the LATE estimates and the lengths of the confidence intervals.
-Panel A showcases results derived from AM16, which is not tailored for high-dimensional setting.
-Panel B details findings from CCDDHNR18, while Panel C displays results from BCFH17.
-Panel D features results from the proposed method, with $K=4$ folds for cross-fitting.
+To emphasize the robustness of the proposed method within the high-dimensional framework, we report the confidence intervals for the LATE estimates and the lengths of the confidence intervals.
+Panel A reports results from the conventional AR test without a regularization step.
+Panels B–E report results from DML with Lasso and from the proposed OAR with Lasso, Ridge, and Elastic Net, computed using 5-fold cross-fitting.
+Panel F reports the low-dimensional results from Table 5 of \citet{hornung2015railroads}.
+Panels A--E use an expanded, high-dimensional set of covariates.
 Different columns report the results for several dependent variables across diverse time periods.
-Specifically, Columns (1) and (2) capture outcomes spanning two main periods: 1831-37 , and 1849-1871.
+Specifically, Columns (1) and (2) capture outcomes spanning two main periods: 1831-37, and 1849-1871.
 Columns (3)-(9) depict findings across seven subperiods.
-To mitigate the uncertainty induced by sample splitting, we compute confidence intervals based on the average from ten randomized DML iterations following \cite{CCDDHNR18}.
+To mitigate the uncertainty induced by sample splitting, we compute confidence intervals based on the median from 100 repetitions of resampled cross-fitting following \cite{CCDDHNR18}.

-Upon comparing the results from Panel A and Panel D, it becomes apparent that our method produces more concise confidence intervals, between 17\% to 92\% shorter than those generated by AM16 in the subperiods specifications.
-Another notable finding is that several effects, considered statistically significant under AM16 without accounting for high-dimensional covariates, lose their significance when employing DML method to handle the high-dimensional covariates in the proposed method.
-In particular, the adoption of our proposed method leads to a loss of statistical significance for three out of the seven coefficients.
-As mentioned in page 714 about the second-stage results in \cite{hornung2015railroads}, \begin{adjustwidth}{1.25cm}{1.25cm} \textit{We find a significant increase in urban population growth due to railroad access of 2.1 percentage points (with a standard deviation of 0.6 percentage points) during the period 1849-1871.
-Across all subperiods under consideration, the effect varies between 1.1 and 2.2 percentage points for a city that gained access by 1848.} \end{adjustwidth}

-When comparing the results across Panel B, Panel C, and Panel D, it is crucial to underscore that the confidence intervals derived from our proposed method exhibits notable reductions in length (ranging from 49\% to 66\% shorter) compared to those significantly larger intervals obtained from CCDDHNR18 and BCFH17, which lack robustness against weak identification.

-To evaluate the impact of the number of folds on the results, Table \ref{table_varying_folds} showcases the findings obtained from our proposed method, varying the number of folds.
-We observe that the confidence intervals remain consistent across Panel A and B, even with changes in the number of folds.

-To robustly account for the weak identification issue in the high-dimensional context, we recommend researcher employ our proposed high-dimensional QLR method.